TomPallister/PerformanceDsl/README.md

 In the one Test you can have multiple Test Runs.

 The server will now create AWS agents when no agent ip/hostname is specified in the TestSuite configuration.
 It will create the required number, assign a unique ip per Test and then wait for the agents to initialise fully before firing the tests at the agents.
 Once the tests have been run the server terminates the AWS agents.

+The server now accepts a .json config file as a parameter passed in via the usual manner.
+This can now be kicked off by Jenkins.
+An exmaple file can be found Server/Configs/example.json